Charles Barkley: Politics

 In his response to the controversy generated by the removal of Confederate monuments as highlighted by the August 2017 Unite the Right rally in Charlottesville, Virginia, Barkley stated:

 Barkley supported Democrat Doug Jones in the 2017 United States Senate special election in Alabama.
-During Alabama's Senate election, Barkley noted that Jones' competitor, Roy Moore, was a complete embarrassment to the state.
+During Alabama's Senate election, Barkley argued that Jones' competitor, Roy Moore, should have been disqualified: "How can you have a guy who's running with a white separatist running for a political office?"

+While Barkley supports police and prison reforms, he spoke out against defunding the police in 2020, saying "Who are black people supposed to call?
+The Ghostbusters?".
+After the killing of Breonna Taylor, Barkley said that "I feel sad that this young lady lost her life.", but added that "we do have to take into account that her boyfriend shot at the cops and shot a cop.", making her situation not "like George Floyd or Ahmaud Arbery".

+Also in 2020, Barkley expressed concern that sports were becoming too political, saying that "My concern is turning this into a circus instead of trying to do some good stuff." and that "The last thing they want to do is turn on the television and hear arguments all the time."

+During the COVID-19 pandemic in 2020, Barkley said that "You'd have to be a fool to think your kids will be safe in school right now", but argued that keeping children at home would widen the gap between the rich and the poor.
+He also expressed optimism about the NBA's planned restart to the 2019-2020 season in the NBA bubble, but worried about some players testing positive for COVID-19.

-In an interview with Brandon 'Scoop B' Robinson on the Scoop B Radio podcast, Barkley said if he ruled the world for one day, he would get rid of both Republicans and Democrats because "They're both awful", adding: “They fight all of the time like little kids."
+In an interview with Brandon 'Scoop B' Robinson on the Scoop B Radio podcast, Barkley said if he ruled the world for one day, he would get rid of both Republicans and Democrats because "They're both awful", adding: "They fight all of the time like little kids."

 Books

 In 1991, Barkley and sportswriter Roy S. Johnson collaborated on the autobiographical work Outrageous.
 Editorial choices made by Johnson in the book led to Barkley famously quipping that he had been misquoted in his own autobiography.
 In 2000, Barkley wrote the foreword for Sports Illustrated columnist Rick Reilly's book The Life of Reilly.
 In it, Barkley quipped, "Of all the people in sports I'd like to throw through a plate glass window, Reilly's not one of them.
 It's a shame though, skinny white boys look real aerodynamic."
 In 2002, Barkley released the book I May Be Wrong, But I Doubt It, which included editing and commentary by close friend Michael Wilbon.
 Three years later, Barkley released Who's Afraid of a Large Black Man?, which is a collection of interviews with leading figures in entertainment, business, sports, and government.
 Michael Wilbon also contributed to this book and was present at many of the interviews.